hrbigelow/opcheck/README.md

 ```

 The explaination contains two sections.
 The first section is a table listing
-all of the OpCheck 'indices', with a one-letter code and its longer
+all of the OpGrind 'indices', with a one-letter code and its longer
 description.
 The second section shows a subset of shape-related arguments to
 the operation.
 Each line shows a combination of valid 'signatures' for these
 arguments - for example, the first signature given for 'input' is 'bki'.
 This